fortuneu27/cynomiproject/README.md

 - Converting gender to an entity so that an 'Admin' user can maintain that as opposed to having a static options list in the client

 # Current Bugs
 Currently the pagination doesnt work, it should. but seems to just set the page to 0 when you move to the next page.
-This a very odd and unexpected behavior
+This a very odd and unexpected behavior.
+To see more data increase the rows per page